Savasstion/FYPRayTracer/README.md

 ## How to use in IDE
 1. Download the project folder
+2. Go to the scripts folder, then run Setup.bat.
+This creates a solution file that can be opened by an IDE
-2. Configure the project for Release x86, hook up all include directories and libraries for CUDA, Vulkan, and Assimp.
+3. Configure the project for Release x86, hook up all include directories and libraries for CUDA, Vulkan, and Assimp
-3. Done!
+4. Done!

 ## References